El Calafate Patagonia, Argentina Travel Guide

 Main way to visit Perito Moreno Glacier and Estancia Cristina.
 Book through local tour agencies.

-Simplify your excursions.
+Simplify your outings.

 Catamaran tours on Lago Argentino for glacier viewing.
 These are scenic tours, not simple transport.

-See glaciers from the water.
+See glaciers from a boat.

 A chairlift offering panoramic views of El Calafate and Lago Argentino.
 Operates seasonally.